Škoda-Kauba P14: Variants

 The Skoda-Kauba SK P14 project had two different variants.
 Both of them would be powered by a single Sänger ramjet that would give the aircraft a speed nearing 1000 km/h.

 SK P14.01

 Ramjet-powered interceptor with a wingspan of 7 m and a length of 9.85 m.
 Its armament was a MK 108 cannon located above the cockpit.

 SK P14.02

-A similar interceptor project similar to the Sk P.14.01 but with a shortened fuselage and wings set in a more forward position.
+A similar interceptor project similar to the Sk P.14.01 but with a shortened fuselage and swept back wings set in a more forward position.